HCS Score

 This is where Solana genuinely earns its halal rating.

 The network supports real applications across payments, gaming, digital assets, decentralized finance, social platforms, and Web3 services.
-These aren't theoretical use cases — they're active applications with real users.
+These are not theoretical use cases.
+They are active applications with real users.

 Solana's combination of speed and low cost makes it one of the few blockchains where consumer-facing applications are actually practical.
-When transactions cost fractions of a cent and settle in under a second, you can build things that simply aren't viable on slower, more expensive networks.
+When transactions cost fractions of a cent and settle in under a second, you can build things that simply are not viable on slower and more expensive networks.

 That genuine utility is central to how Solana scores under the CoinStudy HCS framework.

 The Solana blockchain itself does not provide interest payments, guaranteed profits, automatic lending income, or fixed-return financial products.
-Its purpose is to provide blockchain infrastructure — nothing more.
+Its purpose is to provide blockchain infrastructure and nothing more.

 At the protocol level, Solana is completely free from Riba.

-However — and this is important — some third-party applications built on Solana do offer lending products, borrowing services, yield-generating programs, and interest-linked financial activities.
+However this is important.
+Some third-party applications built on Solana do offer lending products, borrowing services, yield-generating programs, and interest-linked financial activities.
 These are independent projects built on top of Solana, not part of the core protocol.

 The distinction is the same as with Ethereum.
 Solana is neutral infrastructure.
 What certain applications do with that infrastructure is a separate question that Muslim investors need to evaluate individually.